-Income tax is computation of gross total income and total income.
+This course provided the knowledge about the provision of income tax Act.
 Basis of charge explains the residential status of an individual, HUF and all other persons.
-An individual five heads of income Namely income from salary, income from house property, profit and gains of business or profession, capital gain and income from other sources.
+It gives the clear idea about the computation of total income such as income from salary, House property, Profits and gains of business or profession, capital gain and income from other sources.